hamlet-framework/http/README.md

 ## Todo

+- Add tests for header string parsing
+- Implement If-Range for ConditionalRequest
-- Add more tests
+- Add tests for If-(un)modified since in ConditionalRequest
-- Add plain text response writer and use it to test different types of responses, especially codes etc.